 Government-by-Government Assessments: South Sudan

-There was no budget enacted for the fiscal year beginning July 2021.
-During the review period, the government did not publish an executive budget proposal, enacted budget, or end-of-year report within a reasonable period.
-Allocations to and earnings from the only major state-owned enterprise, the national oil company, were described in budget documents.
-Information on debt obligations, including state-owned enterprise debt, was not publicly available.
-The government maintained off-budget accounts not subject to civilian public oversight.
-However, military and intelligence budgets were subject to civilian public oversight.
+During the review period, the government published a budget for the first time since 2020, although the executive budget proposal, enacted budget, and end-of-year report were delayed.
+Publicly available budget documents did not include allocations to and earnings from the national oil company, the only major state-owned enterprise.
+Information on debt obligations, including major state-owned enterprise debt, was not publicly available.
+Actual revenues and expenditures did not reasonably correspond to the budget, and the government did not issue revised budget estimates.
+The government maintained off-budget accounts beyond what was allocated by the budget, including military and intelligence expenditures not subject to parliamentary or civilian public oversight.
 Information in budget documents was not reliable.
-Historically, when there is an enacted budget, actual revenues and expenditures did not reasonably correspond to the budget, and the government did not issue revised budget estimates.
 The supreme audit institution did not meet international standards of independence and did not audit the budget.
 The government specified in law or regulation but did not appear to follow in practice the criteria and procedures for awarding natural resource extraction licenses and contracts.
 Basic information on natural resource extraction awards was not publicly available.

 South Sudan’s fiscal transparency would be improved by: